 At the end of the acquisition sequence, an acquisition image of the field is saved after blind offsets have been applied (if any).

-Also note that everytime an offset is performed, the acquisition image is now saved.
+Also note that everytime an offset is performed, the acquisition image is now saved (will be disabled in P92).
 This can be useful for quickly varying objects such as GRBs.